 Integrative massage has its roots in Swedish massage — the gliding, squeezing, wringing, and kneading strokes that push your blood and lymph through your soft tissues toward your heart.
-To these basic strokes, depending on what your body needs, your preferences, and how much time we have, I may add some myofascial release, trigger point release, rocking, reflexology, acupressure, cupping, stretching, lymphatic drainage, Zero Balancing, and/or craniosacral therapy.
-Integrative massages are full-body massages.
+To these basic strokes, depending on what your body needs, your preferences, and how much time we have, I may add myofascial release, trigger point release, deep massage, rocking, reflexology, acupressure, cupping, stretching, orthopedic work, lymphatic drainage, Zero Balancing, and/or craniosacral therapy.

 When you are pregnant, a prenatal massage helps your body adjust to the changes of carrying a baby and is calming during what can be an apprehensive time for many.
-Typically done in a side-lying position after the first trimester, my training and certification through Kate Jordan’s Bodywork for the Childbearing Year class helps me avoid the places and techniques that are contraindicated during pregnancy.
-(Also, being a grandmother myself gives me some empathy.)
+Typically done in a side-lying position after the first trimester, my training and certification helps me avoid the places and techniques that are contraindicated during pregnancy.

 Orthopedic massage (aka clinical massage) helps with soft tissue pains, strains, sprains, tendonitis, fasciitis, posture imbalance, injuries, scar tissue, and more.
-This initial session includes taking a history, observation, palpation, and testing to identify tissues involved, followed by treatment focused on returning tissue to a balanced and functional state.
-For the best results, come back every 1-2 weeks until symptoms abate, or when you need an occasional maintenance session.
+I identify tissues involved and offer treatment focused on returning tissue to a healthy, functional state.